dpease@dpease.com | dpease.com A JesusH! Production

 Add a dinky plate? yes no

-(if 'no', we will allow for up to one of the smallest plates in your set to be added, if that gets us closer to your actual correct percentage. if you don't know what this means, that's our fault, we had trouble explaining it. just leave it at 'yes')
+(if 'yes', we will allow for up to one of the smallest plates in your set to be added if that gets us closer to your actual correct percentage, even if we slightly go over your target. if you don't know what this means, that's our fault, we had trouble explaining it. just leave it at 'yes')

 How many pairs of each plate do you have?
 (1 pair, or 2x 45lb, 2x 35lb, etc is standard for most home setups.
 If you lift in a gym, use a high number.)